Book cheap flights to Cork

 How much is the trip from the airport to Cork’s city centre?

-Public transport: The price for the trip is about 39.71 R per person.
+Public transport: The price for the trip is about 38.31 R per person.

 Car: For more convenience and freedom during your stay, eDreams has the best offers of car rentals in Cork.
-Pick your preferred car type and get from Cork International to Cork city centre on your own terms.
+Pick your preferred car type and get from Cork Airport to Cork city centre on your own terms.

 What is the weather like in Cork?